mrpotatoes/computer-science-in-javascript/README.md

 1. Production ready code.
     * This is for learning/referencing not to reuse professionally.
 I mean, if you're going to implement your own linked list then you, my friend, are an idiot.

-## How to use
-I use it as both a study guide and a reference.
+# How to use as a for self learning

-The way you can get this study guide or reference to work for you is to do the following.
+When I finish this reference for myself my intention is to make a new repo of this exact structure but empty out all the document headers, functions and tests and allow you to do the exercises yourself.
+Until then to do the study guide I suggest:

 1. Git clone
-1. Remove the git stuff: `rm -rf .git`.
-Add your own if required.
+1. Remove the git stuff: `rm -rf .git .gitignore`
-1. Read the `README.md` files in every `./src/*` directory.
-    1. Each `README.md` here explains the exercises for this particular topic.
-    1. If you want to learn Computer Science I suggest that you do them otherwise
-    1. This is a reference to you and hopefully will be useful.
 1. Run `yarn install` from the root directory.
 1. run `yarn start` to fun all the tests.
 There are more script options in the `package.json`.
+1. Go into all the `*.js` files and remove all function headers.
+Delete all the bodies from all the functions (leaving only the signatures).
+1. Read the `README.md` files in every `./src/*` directory and then implement all exercises.
+    1. Each `README.md` explains the exercises for a particular topic (re: directory).

 ## What's in this repository?
 This repository is my personal reference and refresher course for computer science.
 Under the `./src/` directory I have a few different topics and they are all done in JavaScript.
 More to come eventually when they hit my fancy.